basilesimon/bsfr/content/weeknotes/weeknotes-4.md

 ---
 date: "2020-10-16T00:00:00Z"
-published: false
+draft: true
-title: 'First proper work week - weeknotes #4'
+title: "First proper work week - weeknotes #4"
 ---

 Feels like this week was the first proper work week I had in a long while.
 I only worked two days, as per the new baby duties schedule, but hey: they were _two productive days_.

 I met Lachlan, of Forensic Architecture.
 They're probably at the very top of my list of places I'd like to work at.
 Lachlan is a software researcher there, and the ball is very much in my camp regarding coming up with pitches.
 I'd love to have the time to focus on this...